Generating tooltips

 <button data-tooltip data-html="true" data-title="Hi, I’m Troy McClure.
 You might remember me from RPG classics such as <i>The Temple of Emmental Evil</i> and <i>Expedition to Plundermountain</i>.">This button wants to say something</button>

-is set to "true".data-direction: By default, Kanka displays tooltips under the host element.
+* **data-direction:** By default, Kanka displays tooltips under the host element.
 You can set a different placement with this attribute.
-See https://atomiks.github.io/tippyjs/#placements for all supported values.
+See <https://atomiks.github.io/tippyjs/#placements> for all supported values.

-You can also replicate the hint icon in places such as the Pins sidebar of entities to better integrate your character sheet with Kanka:
+You can also replicate the hint icon in places such as the Pins sidebar of entries to better integrate your character sheet with Kanka:

 <a href="#_" data-tooltip data-title="Do not include your shield’s bonus, as it will be added automatically." aria-label="Do not include your shield’s bonus, as it will be added automatically.">